 - Code42 records one file event per attachment that is detected by a data loss prevention policy.
 If an email includes multiple attachments that match a policy, each attachment is recorded as an event.

-- Data sources are not available in the Code42 federal environment.
+- Email service connections are not available in the Code42 federal environment.

-Code42 temporarily streams files from your data source to the Code42 cloud to calculate the file hash.
+Code42 temporarily streams files from your cloud or email service to the Code42 cloud to calculate the file hash.
 This may be reported as users downloading files.

 Code42 never stores file contents or writes them to disk during this process.